ONLINE HELP

 2. In the "Use" list, select the desired level of the table of contents.

-• To show or hide the page number, check or uncheck "Display page number".
+• To show or hide the page number, check or uncheck "Show page number".

 Encryption of docx files using a password